gilbertlabcode/MENDR-image-analysis/README.md

 # MENDR image analysis

-This repository contains MATLAB scripts and functions used to perform automatic image analysis of the datasets presented in the article **"An in vitro functional assay to predict in vivo muscle stem cell mediated repair"**.
+This repository contains MATLAB and FIJI scripts and functions used to perform automatic image analysis of the datasets presented in the article **"MEndR: An in vitro functional assay to predict in vivo muscle stem cell mediated repair"**.
 If you use or modify these scripts, we kindly ask you to cite the aforementioned publication.

 ## Requirements